Free Canonical Tag Checker

 You should audit canonical tags whenever you publish new pages, redesign your site, migrate domains, or change your URL structure.
 For active sites, a monthly check is recommended.
 CMS updates, plugin changes, and new content can silently introduce canonical issues that go unnoticed without regular auditing.

 Yes.
 GeoVector's canonical tag checker is completely free with no sign-up required.
-You can scan up to 5 pages per check and get instant results showing missing, duplicate, and misconfigured canonical tags.
+You can scan any URL and get instant results showing missing, duplicate, and misconfigured canonical tags.
 For deeper site-wide audits and ongoing monitoring, GeoVector offers premium plans.